 It starts out simply.
 It might be experimental or from just wanting to take the edge off a hard day.
-It may have been that first experience with the amazing feeling of euphoria that comes from taking a strong prescription pain killer, and before you know it, your whole life has become centered on trying to replicate that first-time sensation.
-Whether from these or other more intense motivations that can start us down a road that is difficult to get back from on our own, there are effective, compassionate treatment programs to help change the addictive behavior.
+It may have been that first experience with the amazing feeling of euphoria that comes from taking a strong prescription painkiller, and before you know it, your whole life has become centered on trying to replicate that first-time sensation.
+Chasing the high only leads a person further down the path to addiction.
+Whether from these or other more intense motivations that can start us down a road that’s hard to get back from on our own, there are effective, compassionate treatment programs to help change the addictive behavior.

 Not Just a Family Thing